researchnow/go-samplifyapi-client/README.md

 ### Prerequisites

 * Account credentials to access researchnow/ssi demand api
-* Or, a test account to explore the API on dev server
+* Or, a test account to explore the API on UAT server

 ## Usage examples